-On the other hand, a member of a historically marginalized group could identify strongly with their in-group and acknowledge group dominance as normative of the broader mainstream culture while personally ascribing to more prosocial and intragroup understandings of group power due to in-group norms (e.g., group power as originating from in-group solidarity, resilience; Twali et al., 2023).
+On the other hand, a member of a historically marginalized group could identify strongly with their in-group and, while acknowledging group dominance as normative of the broader mainstream culture, personally ascribe to more prosocial and intragroup understandings of group power due to their own in-group norms (e.g., group power as originating from in-group solidarity, resilience; Twali et al., 2023).
 And, the collective power firearm access is perceived to provide may be particularly tied to in-group considerations (e.g., increasing in-group solidarity, protecting in-group members from out-group or structural intimidation), rather than out-group prejudice.
-Given their focus on intragroup-derived power, for this individual, perceiving that guns are a source of collective power may not automatically elicit out-group firearm access to be threatening to in-group power.
+Given their focus on intragroup-derived power, for this individual, perceiving that guns are a source of collective power may not automatically elicit an out-group's access to firearms to feel threatening to their own in-group's power.
 Rather the extent to which an out-group is perceived as generally hostile to the in-group or the in-group's expressed societal goals (e.g., egalitarianism; Twali et al., 2023) should predict perceived threat.
 Understanding the nature and ramifications of group and system beliefs underlying the association of firearms with collective power can illuminate socioecological and cultural points of contention and intervention in maladaptive gun attitudes and behavior.